 - Corrosion Prevention and Control of Utilities and Buried Structures (1 PDH)

-For an expanded list of training resources see D, CPO Recommended Facilities Corrosion Training Summary Table and explanation.
-This Training Summary Table and the accompanying explanation identifies and organizes courses into "Tracks" (Basic, Subject Matter Expert, Inspector, Construction Surveillance, designer, Sustainment, Field Professional, and Acquisition) and "Levels" (Basic, Intermediate, and Advanced).
+For an expanded list of training resources see the Facilities Corrosion Knowledge Track Summary .
+This Proficiency Summary Table and the accompanying explanation identifies and organizes courses into "Tracks" (Basic, Subject Matter Expert, Inspector, Construction Surveillance, designer, Sustainment, Field Professional, and Acquisition) and "Levels" (Basic, Intermediate, and Advanced).
 Note that these courses maybe required from to achieve certifications/qualifications identified in the UFC and UFGS criteria.
 However, proficiency development is not limited to courses provided by AMPP.org nor are these courses "required."
 The Table provides insights into how a facility professional, or one who supports facilities processes, might develop a better understanding of CPC.

 - American Institute of Architects – AIA Continuing Education